Cardiac Related High-Risk Pregnancy

 We also treat women who had congenital heart disease or other heart conditions before their pregnancy.
 And we help families navigate high-risk pregnancy, doing everything we can to protect both mom and baby.

 Pregnancy can cause heart problems in otherwise healthy women.
-Often, we don’t know why different conditions occur or what causes them.
+Often, doctors don’t know exactly why different conditions occur, or what it is about pregnancy that causes them.
 Some high-risk pregnancy conditions we treat include:

-- Preeclampsia, or persistent high blood pressure during pregnancy along with protein in the urine.
+- Preeclampsia: Persistent high blood pressure during pregnancy along with protein in the urine.
 Symptoms may include swelling and headaches.
-We keep a close watch on women who are diagnosed with preeclampsia.
+We closely monitor women who are diagnosed with preeclampsia.
 We can treat the condition with medications to help keep them safe until delivery (and after delivery, if necessary).

-- Gestational hypertension, high blood pressure during pregnancy without protein in the urine.
-As with preeclampsia, we can use medication to control the mother’s blood pressure.
+- Gestational hypertension: High blood pressure during pregnancy without protein in the urine.
+As with preeclampsia, we can use medication to safely control the mother’s blood pressure.

-- Peripartum cardiomyopathy, or heart failure toward the end of pregnancy.
+- Peripartum cardiomyopathy: Heart failure toward the end of pregnancy.
 It may resolve on its own or worsen after delivery.
 We monitor women who have peripartum cardiomyopathy very closely.

 We also treat pregnant women with a history of coronary artery disease or congenital heart disease (such as women who had heart surgery as a child).
 In cases where the fetus may have a heart condition, such as an arrhythmia, we treat the mother to treat the fetus.

-Having a heart condition during pregnancy can feel all-consuming and frightening.
+Having heart problems during pregnancy can feel all-consuming and frightening.
 We have a special focus on helping women and their families navigate this potentially stressful time.
 We offer:

 - Treatment for a wide range of heart conditions related to pregnancy: When it comes to less-common conditions, that’s when receiving care from experienced specialists matters most.
-We see a wide range of women who are pregnant and have an accompanying heart condition.
+Our hospital regularly sees a wide range of women who are pregnant and have an accompanying heart condition.
 We can treat even rare conditions, such as peripartum cardiomyopathy (a kind of cardiomyopathy).